Shibari, Sound, & Sananga

 This is a deeply intentional space that weaves together three practices:

-Sananga— a non-psychoactive Amazonian plant medicine for clarity, grounding, and emotional release.
+Sananga— a non-psychoactive Amazonian plant medicine for clarity, grounding, & emotional release.

 Shibari— ropework practiced as attunement, listening, and